Micah 2 – God’s Sinful People

 In that day one shall take up a proverb against you,

 And lament with a bitter lamentation, saying:

 He has changed the heritage of my people;

 To a turncoat He has divided our fields.’”

 Therefore you will have no one to determine boundaries by lot in the assembly of the LORD.

 a.
 Against this family I am devising disaster: The people devised iniquity; God devised disaster upon them.
 In His justice, He gave to them what they gave to others.

 b.
-Nor shall you walk haughtily, for this is an evil time: Micah rebuked the pride among God’s people and announced that in the evil time to come – the time of judgment coming on God’s people – they would be brought low and will no longer walk haughtily.
+Nor shall you walk haughtily, for this is an evil time: Micah rebuked God’s people for their pride among God’s people and announced that in the evil time to come – the time of judgment coming on God’s people – they would be brought low and would no longer walk haughtily.

 c.
 To a turncoat He has divided our fields: In the coming judgment – in particular, the judgment coming on Israel by the conquering Assyrian Empire – they would leave their land in the possession of strangers.

 B. Though they sin against His word, God promises restoration to His people.